 8 a.m.
 Check-in and Breakfast

 Noon Buses begin to pick up from project sites

 This year, our campus will also host several workshops designed to equip participants with skills and practices that they can use to pursue justice and equity in their daily lives.
 Opportunities include a workshop on advocacy basics and engaging elected officials, a bystander intervention workshop facilitated by our Office for Violence Prevention and Victim Assistance, and a special activity for children offered by our Ignite STEM program.

 During the Day of Service, we will be collecting food items to help stock our new on-campus food pantry.
 Please consider bringing some non-perishable food with you to support this important initiative.
 Learn more about the pantry.

-We will also be collecting new or gently-used books for the Camden County Pop-Up Library and empty 2-liter soda bottles for a local community gardening project.
+We will also be collecting new or gently-used books for the Camden County Pop-Up Library.

 For additional information, please contact Michael D'Italia, engaged civic learning program coordinator.